 No. Wireless carriers offer very flexible plans and terms, and some are offering plans tailored for today’s situation.
 Edge networking pricing from Cradlepoint offers flexible plans of 1-, 3-, and 5-year terms.
 Plans can be transferred between endpoints, and terms can be paused if an endpoint is temporarily taken out of service.

-Will a pop-up network be secure?
+Will a pop-up healthcare network be secure?

 Yes.
 Even in temporary locations, critical information must be protected.
 Whether it’s patient data or community or corporate communication, organizations can’t afford breaches in pop-up network scenarios.
 Cradlepoint’s all-in-one branch solutions include a firewall, simplified VPN setup, content filtering, and IPS/IDS — allowing organizations to keep all types of data secure from one site to the next.